NerdyDreams/SchemaSniffer/README.md

 # How to run the program

 1. Simply run the main.py file
-2. Enter a valid data source directory
+2. On Prompt, enter a valid data source directory such as " data/data_1.json "   (without the quatation marks)
-3. Check for generated schema
+3. Check for generated schema in same directory